DoggyApp/CloudFormationArchitecture/README.txt

     🔐 Private subnets are used to restrict access to the Kubernetes cluster and worker nodes are placed in the private subet.

-    🔐 Security group on mgmt instance blocks all traffic, only allowing SSM.
+    🔐 Security group on mgmt instance blocks all traffic, only allowing SSM, and is placed in a private subnet to ensure no public access.

     🔐 Security group on Kubernetes cluster blocks all traffic, except TCP originating from mgmt instance security group.